 July 3-5, 2017, University of Reading, United Kingdom.

-Abstract Submission Deadline March 15!
-Registration and Posters until April 15!
+Abstract Submission, Registration and Posters Deadline April 15!
 There will be a “one slide, 3 minutes” speed presentation session.
 Contributions welcome: ICNFT2017_Registration.
 Registered participants can be found at icnft2017_registrations.

 Travel Planning and Accomodation Options see below!

 Organizers: Roland Potthast, Axel Hutt, Stephen Coombes, Ingo Bojak, Peter beim Graben, Douglas Saddy and Ingeborg Lasser.

 Neural Mass Modeling and Neural Field Theory is a growing and very active area of research with important applications in medicine and technology.
 Activities range from the simulation of neural populations to the analysis of neural field equations, from neural modeling of cognitive and psychological processes to controlling artificial devices.